 FULL frame detector readout can use standard readout and the IRS2 option (as explained in the exposure specification section).
 Expanded options for subarrays exist for the S1600A1 aperture so that very bright targets can be observed.
 These are described in more detail in the NIRSpec bright object time-series, BOTS, spectroscopy mode page.

 NIRSpec FS exposure times are tied to the timing of the detector readout patterns and subarrays.
-There are 4 readout patterns available for NIRSpec FS observations:
+There are four readout patterns available for NIRSpec FS observations:

-The readout patterns are split over 2 readout modes, traditional and improved reference sampling and subtraction (IRS2).
+Readout patterns are split over two readout modes, traditional and improved reference sampling and subtraction (IRS2).
 The traditional mode, which is used for the NRSRAPID and NRS readout patterns, is similar to the detector readout for NIRCam and NIRISS.
-In FULL detector readout, NRSRAPID has a single frame (10.7 s), and NRS has 4 frames averaged into a single group (42.8 s).
+In FULL detector readout, NRSRAPID has a single frame (10.7 s), and NRS has four frames averaged into a single group (42.8 s).

 The IRS2 mode, which is used for the NRSIRS2RAPID and NRSIRS2 readout patterns, intersperses reference pixels within the science pixel reads to improve noise characteristics achievable during data processing, resulting in longer frame times and higher data volumes.
-Like the traditional readout, the NRSIRS2RAPID is a single frame, and NRSIRS2 has 5 frames averaged into a single group.
+Like the traditional readout, the NRSIRS2RAPID is a single frame, and NRSIRS2 has five frames averaged into a single group.
 These IRS2 readout patterns improve performance and sensitivity in long exposure FS observations of faint objects.
 However, IRS2 readout patterns can only be used if the FULL frame is read, so FS subarray readouts cannot take advantage of the improved performance offered by IRS2.

 Additional information on NIRSpec FS exposure specification and how this translates to exposure time and sensitivity can be found using the JWST Exposure Time Calculator (ETC) page.
 Strategies that can inform the selection of the detector readout parameters are discussed in the article NIRSpec Detector Recommended Strategies.